KanoApps/mongodb-migrations/README.md

 It follows the structure and features provided by [Doctrine Migrations](https://github.com/doctrine/migrations).

+It has been updated by @kanoblake for this fork to use [PHP's mongodb driver](https://secure.php.net/mongodb) instead of the deprecated [mongo driver](https://secure.php.net/mongo).
+Dependencies on Doctrine and ext-mongo have been removed.

 ## PHP Version Support

-If you require php 5.6 support use version `^1.0`.
-Version `^2.0` requires at least php 7.1.
-The `1.x` releases will only receive bug fixes.
+Requires at least php 7.1.

 ## Symfony Bundle